Camden County Dinosaur spacer Pomona Hall

 CAMDEN'S GOLDEN ERA OF SHIPBUILDING

-Exhibit Details Daily Life at New York Ship During WW II
+Exhibit Details Life at New York Ship Yard During World War II

-CAMDEN, N.J. -- A Camden County Historical Society exhibit celebrating the region's major role in the shipbuilding efforts of World War II will be extended until May.
+CAMDEN, N.J. -- In the largest display ever mounted on the subject, the Camden County Historical Society has launched an exhibit celebrating the region's massive role in the shipbuilding efforts that helped win World War II.

 Currently open to the public at the Pomona Hall library and museum complex, "In Harms Way: New York Shipbuilding in WW II" offers a comprehensive look at life in Camden's New York Shipbuilding Corp. during the war.